rowansci/rowan-python/README.md

 ## Usage

-Rowan can be run in either blocking (wait until job is complete) or non-blocking modes.
+Rowan can be run in either blocking (wait until job is complete) or non-blocking (don't wait) modes.
 Both modes require generation of an API key at [labs.rowansci.com](https://labs.rowansci.com/account/api-keys).

 For now, molecules are specified through [*cctk*](cctk.rtfd.io).
 Additional ways to specify molecules will be added in the future.